erroronline1/caro/readme.md

     }
 }
 ```
+*headerrowindex* and *dialect* are added with a default value from setup.ini if left out.

 if e.g. no ean is available modify>rewrite>article_ean can be set to [""]. rewrite rules depend on the database columns for the caro_consumables_products database-table.

 ## ressources